Statins are the most commonly prescribed

 Can I buy statins over the counter?

-without a prescription, but they are not a substitute for
+pharmacies without a prescription, but they are not a substitute

-prescription statins or for making lifestyle changes to reduce your
+for prescription statins or for making lifestyle changes to reduce

-people don’t need a strong statin to reduce their cholesterol
+Lots of people don’t need a strong statin to

-level.
-Your GP or cardiologist will find the right statin
+reduce their cholesterol level.
+Your GP or cardiologist will find

 If you’re sensitive to one statin, you might